Welcome new student

 reading rooms, group study rooms and study places

-At Almedalsbiblioteket, the Carolina Library, the Library for Economic Sciences, the Earth Sciences Library and the Medical Library there are bookable group rooms.
+Groups study rooms are available at Almedalsbiblioteket (Campus Gotland), the Carolina Library, the Library for Economic Sciences, the Earth Sciences Library and the Medical Library.
+Some of the rooms can be booked in advance.
 Book a group study room.

 The University Library should have at least one copy of every course book at undergraduate level.
 Specific course booklists may be viewed in the Student Portal.
 Course books are found at the respective subject libraries.
 You can read some copies in the library only, while others may be borrowed and taken home for seven days.
 To see where your course books are and whether they are available on loan, you can search for them in the Library’s search tool.
 There, you can also join the queue for books currently out on loan.